noor-gh06/Cybercrime-DataMining/README.md

 ## Related Research
 The paper *“Cyber Intrusion Detection Using Machine Learning”* was selected as a related study.
 Although it uses a different dataset, its methodology and focus on applying machine learning techniques to analyze cyberattacks align with the goal of my project and support the analysis of the outcome variable.

-## Data Mining Tasks
-- Classification of cyberattack outcomes using machine learning techniques
-- Exploratory analysis to identify relationships between attack features and the outcome
-- Pattern discovery to support cybersecurity decision making

 ## Team Members
 - Noor Alghuwairy